How to write scripts in Python

 print(f"{ext}: {count} files")

-• For each file, it isolates the extension by splitting the filename at the period and taking the last part.
+• The file extension is isolated by splitting the filename string and taking the last part with split('.')[-1].

-Finally, the script loops through the completed dictionary to print a clean summary of file counts.
+Finally, it iterates through the completed dictionary to print the results.

 Creating a simple web scraper with requests and re